How to Use D&D Beyond

 Tracking Campaigns with D&D Beyond

-Creating a Campaign on D&D Beyond is a handy way for a DM to keep track of whatever is happening in their campaign.
-If you need a central hub where you can quickly reference your player’s character sheets or build encounters or whatever else, this is how to do it.
+Creating a Campaign on D&D Beyond is a handy way for a DM to keep track of what is happening in their campaign.
+If you need a central hub where you can quickly reference your players’ character sheets, build encounters, or do anything else, this is how to do it.

 No more wondering what anyone’s hit points are at (assuming everyone uses the app).
 No more worrying about their AC–you can see it at a glance.
 It requires a little bit of buy-in, but it makes the game so much smoother.